-2-93.8 Penalties.
+2-93.8 - Penalties.

-- (a) If the Commission finds a violation of Sec.
-2-91, the Commission may order the action of a body null and void and/or may issue an order to cure or correct.
-The Commission may impose a \$250 fine on the City for a subsequent similar violation, and a \$500 fine for a third similar violation, that occurs within the same 12-month period. - (b) If the Commission finds a violation of Sec.
-2-92, the Commission may order the City to comply.
-The Commission may impose a \$250 fine on the City for a subsequent similar violation, and a \$500 fine for a third similar violation, that occurs within the same 12-month period. - (c) Fines shall be used for records retention technology, and/or Sunshine Ordinance training and education. - (d) A person who makes more than two complaints in one 12-month period that are determined by the Commission to be unfounded shall be prohibited from making a complaint for the next five years. - Section 2.
-Sections of this Ordinance shall be deemed to be severable.
-Should any section, paragraph, or provision hereof be declared by the courts to be unconstitutional or invalid, such holding shall not affect the validity of this Ordinance as a whole or any part thereof, other than the part so declared to be unconstitutional or invalid.
+- a.
+If the Commission finds a violation of Section 2-91, the Commission may order the action of a body null and void and/or may issue an order to cure or correct.
+The Commission may impose a two hundred fifty (\$250.00) dollar fine on the City for a subsequent similar violation, and a five hundred (\$500.00) dollar fine for a third similar violation, that occurs within the same 12-month period. - b.
+If the Commission finds a violation of Section 2-92, the Commission may order the City to comply.
+The Commission may impose a two hundred fifty (\$250.00) dollar fine on the City for a subsequent similar violation, and a five hundred (\$500.00) dollar fine for a third similar violation, that occurs within the same 12-month period. - Fines shall be used for records retention technology, and/or Sunshine Ordinance training and education.

+d.
+A person who makes more than two (2) complaints in one (1) 12-month period that are determined by the Commission to be unfounded shall be prohibited from making a complaint for the next five (5) years.